Isabella (1773 ship): Career

 On 17 December 1808 HMS Briseis towed Isabella, of Newcastle, Lambert, master, into Harwich.
 Isabella had been sailing from Calmar to Hull when she became distressed. she had five feet of water in her hold, part of her cargo and guns had been thrown overboard, and her foreyard and her sails from the foreyard had been cut down.
 Her crew had been about to take to her boats and abandon her when Briseis came on the scene.

+Fate

-FateIsabella was last listed in the Register of Shipping in 1813, with data unchanged since 1810.
+Isabella was last listed in the Register of Shipping in 1813, with data unchanged since 1810.